SLUGSoc/website/README.md

 ```

 You will also want to create a webhook for your Discord server.
 You can do this under Server Settings > Webhooks if you have the correct permissions.
 Set the environment variable `DISCORD_WEBHOOK_URL` to this URL.

+You will also want to define the environment you're running the site in as `RAILS_ENV`, either to `development` or `production`.

 Run `docker-compose run --rm web rails db:setup` in the directory to seed the site database with the default data. **This only needs to be done on the first run.**